• Home

 Keep notes.

-Once you’ve converted a slow cooker recipe to a pressure cooker recipe, jot down notes about what did or didn’t work.
 You can keep a specific pressure cooking notebook or simply add notes to the original recipe that you were using.
 Keeping track of your techniques and adjustments will come in handy the next time you want to convert a recipe!

 Converting your favorite slow cooker recipes to easy pressure cooker recipes can save you a lot of time.
 By following the above tips, your family’s favorite recipes can be on the table in a flash.

-To make it even easier to remember these tips, I’ve created a FREE printable recipe conversion cheat sheet for you!
-It’s great for printing and adding to your recipe binder.
 Or, keep it handy in the kitchen for an at-a-glance reference for pressure cooker recipe conversion.
 It’s included as part of my free guide to getting started with your pressure cooker.
-Get yours by signing up below!

 Save